JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 Typically, a segment LCD is on your clock.
 If you want clear visibility, a segment LCD is still chosen.

-The driver for segment LCD should be brief in view of readability, so I write such codes by C language.
+The driver for segment LCDs should be brief in view of readability to modify codes, because segment patterns of LCDs, on each module, are different.
+To fit this condition, I wrote such codes by C language.

 **Output/Input**